ericbreyer/C-Fuse-XORier-Filter/README.md

 if(val == NULL) {
     // elem is definitely not in the map
 } else {
-    // elem is vary likely in the map with value val
+    // elem is very likely in the map with value val
 }
 ```